-The Scenic Lough Foyle Ferry is the perfect way to extend your trip without sitting in road traffic and continuing to hug the coastal views.
+The Scenic Lough Foyle Ferry is the perfect way to experience both the Causeway Coastal Route and Wild Atlantic Way.
+Using the mouth of the Lough Foyle to connect Northern Ireland to Donegal, the ferry extends your trip without sitting in road traffic while still enjoying the coastal views.

 If you’re on the West Coast travelling the Wild Atlantic Way and heading North you will venture towards Letterkenny, follow signs for Moville and enjoy the coastal drive along the Lough Foyle and continue on to Greencastle where you’ll find the Scenic Lough Foyle Ferry waiting to cross to Magilligan Point.